In this competitive talent market, organizations are looking for every advantage possible to engagement and retain employees.

-Pay-for-performance programs can take many forms, depending on your organization’s budget and compensation philosophy.
-Below are several of the most common forms of merit and incentive pay we’re seeing this year, according to our research.
+Variable Pay programs can take many forms, depending on your organization’s budget and compensation philosophy.
+Below we will discuss the limitations of merit increases and several common forms of variable pay we’re seeing this year.

 Merit pay increases – increases to an employee’s base pay – remain the most commonly used reward vehicle for recognition of top performers.
-But in spite of the hot job market, annual salary increase budgets – which include merit pay increases – are expected to remain flat at 3% for the 8th straight year.
-Additionally, three quarters of participating organizations in the U.S. and Canada are projecting no increase in funding for their salary increase budgets again in 2019, despite increasing pressure from the outside talent market to pull out all the stops to retain top employees.
+But annual salary increase budgets – which include merit pay increases – remain flat at 3% for the 8th straight year.
+Additionally, three quarters of participating organizations in the U.S. and Canada are projecting no increase in funding for their salary increase budgets again in 2019.

 Variable pay types can vary according to the payout period, the employees who are eligible, and the metrics that employees are measured against.
 In our survey, variable pay types are divided among discretionary bonuses and non-discretionary bonuses.

 Discretionary bonuses, such as spot bonuses, are awarded on an ad-hoc basis to employees who demonstrate exceptional performance.

 Nondiscretionary bonuses, such as individual incentive bonuses, are awarded when employees, teams, or the organization as a whole meets specific, pre-defined goals and objectives.

 In participating organizations that do offer variable pay programs, we’re seeing dramatic changes in the proportion of the overall payroll budget they’re committing to these programs.
 Compared to 2017, the percentage of organizations committing at least 10% of their payroll budget towards non-discretionary bonuses and discretionary bonuses has more than doubled, while the percentage of organizations committing less than 3% of their budget has shrunk substantially.